Atelier-Shiori/KaniManabu/KaniManabuHelp/_English.lproj/gettingstarted.md

 7. **SRS Stages** - View cards by SRS stage
 8. **Critical Items** - These are cards that you answered correctly less than 70% of the time.

+Right clicking a card also allows you to modify, delete, suspend, and reset a card.

 ## Learning Mode
 ![Learn Mode](learnmode.png)

 In learning mode, you get to preview the cards before taking a quiz on them.
 Once you finish the quiz, the newly learned cards goes into the review queue.

 1. **Go Back/Advances** - You can advance or view the previous card in the learning queue.
 Once you reach the end of the queue, you can start the review quiz.